Elephant's Eggs in a Rhubarb Tree

-Elephant's Eggs in a Rhubarb Tree is a 1971 British children's show which featured a variety of poems, songs, and comedy sketches.
+Elephant's Eggs in a Rhubarb Tree is a 1971 British children's television show which featured a variety of poems, songs, and comedy sketches.

 Premise

 The show featured recitations of works from such writers as T.S Eliot, Hilaire Belloc, and Spike Milligan.
 The cast of the show would often dress up as the characters in the poems and songs that were being recited.